Math for Finance

 What You Learn

-- Master the key principle of the time value of money – a foundational principle that impacts all financial decision-making
+- Identify the key principle of the time value of money and explain its role in financial decision-making

-- Explore the fundamental components that determine bank interest rates
+- Differentiate between the core components that determine bank interest rates

 - Compare present and future cash flows to make informed financial decisions